xmtrinidad/WorkoutLog/README.md

 This method can then be applied to the nav element on click inside the component HTML.

 #### 5. How do I change the number of weight/reps rows in my add-workout component based on the number of sets selected?

+### REFACTORED AND NOT APPLIED TO PROJECT -- This documentation will remain here for reference purposes

 The main directive used for this is the ngModel, which is used for two way binding.
 What I wanted to do was create an iterable array based on the number of sets chosen in the add-workout component